umd-lib/docker-solr/README.md

 ## Issues

 Please report issues with this docker image on this [Github project](https://github.com/docker-solr/docker-solr).

 For general questions about Solr, see the [Community information](http://lucene.apache.org/solr/resources.html#community), in particular the solr-user mailing list.

+## Contributing

+If you want to contribute to Solr, see the [Solr Resources](http://lucene.apache.org/solr/resources.html#community).

+# History

+This project was started in 2015 by [Martijn Koster](https://github.com/makuk66).
+In 2019 maintainership and copyright was transferred to the Apache Lucene/Solr project.
+Many thanks to Martijn for all your contributions over the years!

+For general questions about Solr, see the [Community information](http://lucene.apache.org/solr/resources.html#community), in particular the solr-user mailing list.